tiskw/random-fourier-features/examples/svc_for_mnist/README.md

 $ python3 download_and_convert_mnist.py
 ```

-Original MNIST data will be automatically downloaded, converted to .npy file and save them under mnist/ directory.
+Original MNIST data will be automatically downloaded, converted to .npy file, and save them under `mnist/` directory.

 ## Training